Kentucky Mortgage Assistance for Unemployed Homeowners

 - You are a Kentucky resident.

-- You are receiving or are eligible to receive unemployment benefits from the state of Kentucky.
+- If unemployed, you are receiving or are eligible to receive unemployment benefits from the state of Kentucky.

 Home Eligibility Criteria for UBP